Upgrade Visa® Card with Cash Rewards Review

 - Balance transfer intro APR: None

-If you’re trying to decide how best to cover large upcoming expenses, the Upgrade Card may be worth a look.
+If you’re trying to decide how best to cover large upcoming expenses, the Upgrade Visa® Card with Cash Rewards may be worth a look.
 Though the card lacks a zero percent intro APR, it could be a useful financing tool if you worry about your ability to manage a repayment plan.

 Here’s how it works: When you sign up, you’re assigned a line of credit, APR and installment terms of 12 to 60 months, based on your credit score.
 You can use your card to make purchases or have funds transferred directly into your bank account.
 At the end of each month, your charges or bank draws are automatically put into an installment plan with fixed, equal monthly payments.

 While you won’t be able to avoid all interest charges, the Upgrade Card’s unique blend of a credit card and personal loan could save you money by obligating you to pay off your purchases within a set period.
 Instead of risking the ballooning balance and high interest charges that come when you only pay the minimum due on a credit card, you’ll have a clear payoff schedule to follow.

 That said, if you’re confident in your ability to pay off your balance on time, a credit card with a zero percent intro APR on purchases will probably be a better fit.

 While the Upgrade Card offers next to nothing in the way of cardholder perks, it carries a few key advantages over traditional credit cards.
 Chief among these is transparency: You’ll know exactly what you need to contribute each month to pay off your balance on time.
 You can also check your credit line and rate before you commit to the card.
 Earn 1.5% unlimited cash back on card purchases every time you make a payment

 Here are a few benefits of the Upgrade Card:

 Depending on your credit history, you could qualify for an APR as low as 8.99 percent.
 That’s nearly 80 percent lower than the average credit card interest rate.